davorg/dmp/chapters/chapter04.md

 Two more functions that are useful for this kind of text manipulation are index and rindex.
 These functions do very similar things—index finds the first occurrence of a string in another string and rindex finds the last occurrence.
-Both functions return an integer indicating the position !!!
-FOOTNOTE 3 Again, the positions start from 0—or the value of \$[.!!! in the source string where the given substring begins, and both take an optional third parameter which is the position where the search should start.
-Here are some simple
+Both functions return an integer indicating the position in the source string where the given substring begins, and both take an optional third parameter which is the position where the search should start.
+Here are some simple examples:
-examples:

 	my $string = 'To be or not to be.';
 	my $pos1 = index($string, 'be');